 Let’s see how different types can be combined and simplified so we can have a powerful and simple definition that will help you move forward and achieve the goals instead of getting into analysis paralysis.

 And as I said in the beginning, there are going to be only

 Now let me first present you the two types of goals and then show you how the other types that I mentioned above can fit them.
 This way, by having only two types, you will have a clear and simple start for setting your goals.

 This type of goal defines an area of your vision for the future in the next 2-5-10-25 or more years.
-It is also possible that the goal is “endless”.
+It is also possible that the vision is “endless”.
 You may have absolutely no idea how to go for it and initially, it may seem impossible to be achieved.
-Vision goals’ purpose is to give you direction about how you want to live, grow and make the world a better place.
+Visions’ purpose is to give you direction about how you want to live, grow and make the world a better place.